SteveLasker/draft-lasker-vcon-lifecycle/README.md

 To assure a chain of custody, knowing where a vCon was shared, the sending party must record who, when and how a vCon was shared with a receiving party, and if the receiving party accepted receipt.
 - `vcon_consent_accepted:` One or more of the parties have given consent to the vCon being recorded and shared for its intended purpose.
 Vcon_consent_accepted may not be set in the initial creation of the vCon, as it’s the responsibility of the Data Controller to manage the consent.
-A Data Recorder provides infrastructure for the recording, and may not be responsible for tracking the consent of the parties.
+A Data Originator provides infrastructure for the recording, and may not be responsible for tracking the consent of the parties.
 As a result, a vCon may be created and shared across network boundaries and companies before the Data Controller has the opportunity to amend the vCon with who and how consent was given.
 - `vcon_consent_revoked:` One or more parties have revoked their consent for one or more purposes.
 Depending on the license and regulatory compliance associated with the vCon, one revocation of consent may require all data processors to act upon the revocation.